 - There is nothing more refreshing than watermelon!
 Let the juice of the watermelon infuse into the water concoction for at least 2 hours before drinking.

 Rumors have it that drinking carbonated beverages leach calcium from your bones and damage tooth enamel.
 Carbonated beverages usually contain all kinds of toxic and/or unwanted ingredients, however plain sparkling mineral water with natural ingredients added is okay!
-This recipe harnesses the power of bubbly water to make one of my favorite fruit infused water combinations.
-Cucumber is super hydrating, full of minerals, and the peppermint is a great digestive aid.
-Perfect drink after a meal!
+This recipe harnesses the power of bubbly water to make one of my favorite fruit-infused water combinations.
+Cucumber is super hydrating, full of minerals, and peppermint is a great digestive aid.
+A perfect drink after a meal!

 - Add to a tall glass of sparkling mineral water: